Manishearth/manishearth.github.io/source/drafts/fontsize.md

 is used to actually determine the font size used for the text, and one value that is used whenever the style system needs to know the font-size (e.g. to compute an `em` unit.)

 This gets slightly more complicated when [ruby] is involved.
-In ideographic scripts (usually, Han- derived scripts like Kanji, Hanzi, or Hanja) it's sometimes useful to have the pronunciation of each character above it in a phonetic script, for the aid of readers without proficiency in that script, and this is known as "ruby" ("furigana" in Japanese).
+In ideographic scripts (usually, Han and Han-based scripts like Kanji or Hanja) it's sometimes useful to have the pronunciation of each character above it in a phonetic script, for the aid of readers without proficiency in that script, and this is known as "ruby" ("furigana" in Japanese).
 Because these scripts are ideographic, it's not uncommon for learners to know the pronunciation of a word but have no idea how to write it.
 An example would be <ruby><rb>日</rb><rt>に</rt><rb>本</rb><rt>ほん</rt></ruby>, which is 日本 ("nihon", i.e. "Japan") in Kanji with ruby にほん in the phonetic Hiragana script above it.

 As you can probably see, the phonetic ruby text is in a smaller font size (usually 50% of the font